ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 In order to send planning requests to MoveIt!, we will use the interactive markers and the MoveIt! control panel on the lower left.

 In the __Context__ tab of the MoveIt! control panel, make sure it says __OMPL__ underneath the Planning Library.
-This means MoveIt! has loaded all required components.
+This means that MoveIt! has successfully loaded all required components.
 Then switch to the __Planning__ tab.

 In this tab, we can modify the Start State and the Goal State of the robot by dragging the interactive markers in the visualization.
 You can also set either the Start State or the Goal State to one of the previously defined robot poses using the drag down menu in the MoveIt! control panel.